-Then select a unit for free: We offer all “new” teachers – defined as those with less than two years of full-time teaching in a history or social studies classroom – a free one-year license for one curriculum unit in our Digital Editions format, in addition to the two free units mentioned below.
+Then select a unit for free: We offer all “new” teachers – defined as those with less than two years of full-time teaching in a history or social studies classroom – a free one-year license for one curriculum unit in our Digital Editions format, in addition to the free unit listed below.
 See our complete collection in the curriculum catalog and then complete this google form with your unit selection.
-We will then activate your Digital Editions license for this unit and the two free ones.
+We will then activate your Digital Editions license for this unit and the free one.

 Next, consider a professional development session: Professional development with the Choices Program is a great way to learn some strategies and tools for implementing Choices curriculum in your classroom.
 New teachers may attend one in-person workshop at no cost.
 Most of our webinars are currently being offered for free, but if there is a workshop with a registration fee that aligns with what you are teaching, please reach out to our professional development director at Mimi_Stephens@brown.edu to arrange to attend at no cost.

 Then explore our other free resources: These Choices Program materials are free to all teachers: